Cycling's best free and paid apps: There's a lot more than just Strava

 Reasons to avoid

-Garmin's Connect software provides a link between your mobile device and Garmin Edge cycling computer or smartwatch to share data.
+As you can guess, Garmin's free Connect software is specific to Garmin devices, and provides a link between your mobile device and Garmin Edge cycling computer or smartwatch to share data.
 The connection can work both ways, with a compatible Garmin GPS able to display weather data and notifications on your handlebars.

 LiveTrack lets friends follow your progress online as you are riding, and you can compete in weekly challenges and wirelessly upload activities.